 Selections from the significant collections of traditional music preserved in the British Library

-- Smithsonian Folkways CD recordings
+- Smithsonian Folkways recordings

 - JVC Video Anthology of World Music and Dance